Position/Title: Assistant Professor

 For more info, please email me at firstname.lastname@example.org or click the links above to see my profiles on Google Scholar, Research Gate, LinkedIn or follow me on Twitter @DavidHuyben

 - Bachelor of Science in Animal Biology, University of Guelph (2010)

-- Master of Science in Aquaculture, University of Guelph (2012)
+- Master of Science in Animal Biosciences (Aquaculture), University of Guelph (2013)